 The evolution of resistance to fungicides progresses in three phases (van den Bosch et al., 2008, 2014).
 When a new mode of action is introduced for commercial use, resistance may be present already in the genetic background of the pathogen population, or it has to emerge by genetic changes in the pathogen genome (mutations or other changes) and then go through a stochastic phase, during which it may go extinct, until it develops a large enough population to be protected against chance extinction (emergence phase).
 After the resistance has emerged it is selected for by fungicide applications and its frequency in the pathogen population increases (the selection phase).
 At some point in the selection phase the frequency of resistance reaches a level that starts to compromise effective disease control.
 This requires changes to the fungicide treatment programme (the adjustment phase).
 The use of the fungicide mode of action (MoA) against the pathogen species can be terminated, other fungicide MoA can be added to the treatment programme (as a mixture partner or by alternating MoA), or the total dose (number of applications and/or dose per application) of the fungicide may be adjusted.

 These three options for adjustment of the treatment programme are interrelated (see next paragraph) and an underlying question is whether the total dose of the fungicide in the treatment programme should be increased or decreased when resistance is developing.
 In many European crops, doses less than the maximum permitted individual dose (the dose per application) and maximum permitted total dose (the dose per season) are used routinely (Jorgensen et al., 2017).
+It is therefore possible for growers to increase or decrease the total dose applied, whilst remaining within the legal limits of the authorisation of the fungicide product.
 From a cost effectiveness perspective, increasing the total dose in the treatment programme as resistance erodes efficacy, increases the disease control costs.
 Increased total dose will, however, also decrease the severity of the disease and reduce yield losses.
 The question is how these two opposing effects of an increased total dose work out on the cost caused by disease.

 If the economic optimum dose changes to zero (or close to zero) then terminating use is justified.
 The addition of an effective mixture partner is likely to change the optimum dose of the fungicide which is in the process of evolving resistance.
 A further practical consideration is that changing dose has both economic and evolutionary consequences.
 In the analysis here, we focus on the economic consequences (including the effects of a mixture partner) and comment in the discussion on the evolutionary aspects of adjusting dose according to economic optima.